-Specifying just break will set a breakpoint at your current location.

-You can remove a breakpoint with delete BREAKPOINT
+- Specifying just break will set a breakpoint at your current location. - You can remove a breakpoint with delete BREAKPOINT where N indicates the number of steps to take, defaulting to 1 if not specified.
+Execution will not continue through a breakpoint (or program termination.)

-Examples

-(gdb) break sets a breakpoint at the current line (gdb) break 50 sets a breakpoint at line 50 of the current file (gdb) break main sets a breakpoint at routine main() (gdb) break 10 if i == 0 66 break execution at line 10 if the variable i has the value 10 (gdb) delete 3 remov e the 3rd breakpoint (gdb) delete delet es all breakpoints
+- (gdb) break sets a breakpoint at the current line - (gdb) break 50 sets a breakpoint at line 50 of the current fi - (gdb) break main sets a breakpoint at routine main() - (gdb) break 10 if i == 66 break execution at line 10 if the variabl has the value 10 - (gdb) delete 3 remove the 3rd breakpoint - (gdb) delete deletes all breakpoints next [N] # also, "n [N]" is generally defined as the same